Your 2019 Annual Pension Statement

-Your 2017 Annual Pension Statement will be available online in your Online Services account by the end of April 2018.
-Where applicable, we will start mailing statements to members from February until mid-April.
+Your 2019 Annual Pension Statement will be available online in your Online Services account no later than mid-April 2020.
+Where applicable, we will start mailing statements to members from March until mid-April.
 Please ensure that we have your correct email address and home mailing address so that you receive your statement without any delays.

 Starting to think about your retirement?

 Do you know what your future pension will be?
 What about your personal savings or other sources of retirement income?

 Your OPTrust pension will likely be a major component of your financial future, so it's important to know what you can expect to receive at retirement to help you prepare in advance.
 Whether you're nearing retirement, are in mid-career or are just starting out, it's never too early to set your financial goals and plan for the future.

 If you are like most OPTrust members, your retirement income will consist of three pillars: